 Global Program Support Services

 Global Program Support Services (GPS) manages protocols for global activities and operations and administers the University's International Travel Policy for groups and individuals traveling abroad for University-affiliated purposes.
 GPS monitors international security indicators and provides health and safety guidance to outbound travelers.
 GPS also develops and executes agreements with international partner institutions.
-GPS oversees operations at Georgetown's Villa Le Balze in Florence, Italy, which hosts a wide range of university programs and conferences.
+GPS oversees operations at Georgetown's Villa Le Balze in Fiesole, Italy, which hosts a wide range of university programs and conferences.

 INTERNATIONAL STUDENT AND SCHOLAR SERVICES (IS)